Paid Time Off

 • Be flexible in supporting your staff’s personal issues.

-• Keep your staff informed about resources, programs, and services that support well-being at home or at work.
+• Keep your staff informed about resources, programs, and services that support well-being at home or work.

 • Emphasize that “unplugging” really means “no working” while on PTO.